-• Cannot cancel request nn as it is being printed remotely
+Cannot cancel request nn as it is being printed remotely

-Description: You can only cancel print jobs on the local node of a network.

-Suggested Action: Either contact the operator of the remote system, or log in on the remote system and cancel the print job yourself.
+Message code 124.
+You can only cancel print jobs on the local node of a network.
+Either contact the operator of the remote system, or log in on the remote system and cancel the print job yourself.

-Cannot find handler
+Cannot' find handler

-Description: The despooler initialization routine could not find the print handler specified in the environment file.

-Suggested Action: Check the environment file to make sure that the print handler is specified correctly.
+The despooler initialization routine could not find the print handler specified in the environment file.
+Check the environment file to make sure that the print handler is specified correctly.
 The problem could be a simple spelling mistake.

 If the environment file is correct, check that the print handler exists.
-See Chapter 2, SETTING UP THE SPOOLER SUBSYSTEM, for a list of the standard handlers that Prime supplies.
+See Chapter 2, Setting Up the Spooler Subsystem, for a list of the standard handlers that Prime supplies.
 If the print handler is not in the standard library, ensure that you have provided a suitable nonstandard handler, and that the search rules in SPOOL>ENTRY\$.SR are modified so that it can be found.